trsong/trsong.github.io/_posts/2019-04-30-DailyQuestions.md

 ### May 6, 2019 \[Hard\] Climb Staircase (Continued)
 ---

 > **Question:** There exists a staircase with N steps, and you can climb up either 1 or 2 steps at a time.
-Given N, write a function that returns the number of unique ways you can climb the staircase.
+Given N, write a function that **PRINT** out all possible unique ways you can climb the staircase.
 The **ORDER** of the steps matters.
 >
-> For example, if N is 4, then there are 5 unique ways:
+> For example, if N is 4, then there are 5 unique ways (accoding to May 5's question).
+This time we print them out as the following:

 ```py
 1, 1, 1, 1